-The current Chase Freedom Flex balance transfer offer is an APR of 14.99% - 23.74% (V) with a balance transfer fee of 5% of the amount transferred or $5, whichever is more.
-The Chase Freedom Flex Card does not have a 0% balance transfer promotion right now.
+The current Chase Freedom Flex balance transfer offer is an APR of 14.99% - 23.74% (V) and its balance transfer fee is: Either $5 or 5% of the amount of each transfer, whichever is greater.
+The Chase Freedom Flex card does not have a 0% balance transfer promotion right now.

 Even though there isn’t a Chase Freedom Flex balance transfer deal available, you can still do a balance transfer if you want.
 One way is to request a transfer when you apply for the card.
 If you already have the card, you can request a transfer online or by calling the number on the back of your card.

 Chase Freedom Flex accepts balance transfers from non-Chase credit cards and loans.
-The balance transfer limit is $15,000 or your Freedom Flex Card’s available credit, whichever is lower.
+The balance transfer limit is $15,000 or your Chase Freedom Flex’s available credit, whichever is lower.

 The Chase Freedom Flex foreign transaction fee is 3% of each transaction in U.S. dollars.
 Every Freedom Flex purchase made with a foreign merchant has an extra 3% of each transaction in U.S. dollars added on to the total cost.
 That applies to both in-person and online purchases.
 Because of this fee, Chase Freedom Flex isn’t an ideal card for use abroad.… read full answer

 In addition to the 3% of each transaction in U.S. dollars foreign transaction fee, Chase Freedom Flex has a few other fees that are worth mentioning.
 The balance transfer fee is 5% of the amount transferred (minimum $10).
 The cash advance fee is 5% of the transaction amount (minimum $10).
 And the maximum late fee or returned payment fee is $39.
 On the bright side, the card has a $0 annual fee.